Lunczer93/PowerBI_Project_3_Hospital_Charges_for_Inpatients/README.md

 The calculation of the total cost of discharges of inpatients, total payments, total covered charges and total medicare payments for each entity were performed.

 The ranking of the total cost of discharges of inpatients, total payments, total covered charges and total medicare payments were also demonstrated for each entity.

+The verification if hospital charges (total payments & medicare payments) are covered by insurance companies was demonstrated visually by graphs for selected states, cities or hospitals.

 The quantity of the total payments, covered charges, and medicare payments , which were either greater or lower than the average costs, were also calculated.